espressif/esp-nn/README.md

 ## Configuration

-  - To configure, please use `idf.py menuconfig` and under `ESP-NN` select `NN_OPTIMIZATIONS`
+  * To configure, please use `idf.py menuconfig` and under `ESP-NN` select `NN_OPTIMIZATIONS`
-  - There are two options presented:
+  * There are two options presented:
      * Optimized versions
      * ANSI C

-  - Default selection is for `Optimized versions`.
+  * Default selection is for `Optimized versions`.
 For ESP32-S3, assembly versions are automatically selected, whereas for ESP32,  ANSI-C versions are selected by default.
-  - For debugging purposes, you may want to select `ANSI C`
+  * For debugging purposes, you may want to select `ANSI C`

-## Reporting Issues
+## Contributing

 If you encounter an issue with ESP-NN, or wish to submit a feature request, please use the Issues section on the Github.